bigkevmcd/tekton-polling-operator/README.md

     type: string
     description: "the cloneURL that the change was detected in"
   tasks:
+    # insert the tasks below
 ```

+This pipeline accepts two parameters, the new commit SHA, and the repoURL.

-A sample pipeline  is provided in the [examples](./examples) directory.
+ sample pipeline is provided in the [examples](./examples) directory.

 ## Monitoring a Repository